 The building that houses the Customs House Museum and Cultural Center dates back to 1891.
 It was originally a customs house to sell tobacco, which was extremely popular at the time.
 The museum is full of science exhibits like the bubble cave, which is an area to learn about and blow bubbles.
 There are race cars on display and a log home that was built in 1842.

 Give us a call at 1-855-826-6770 to book your trip today.
-GOGO Charters can transport you to any weddings, sports competitions, church events, corporate meetups, or school outings on your itinerary, and we take pride in providing the service you need to have a complete trip.
+GOGO Charters can transport you to any weddings, sports competitions, church events, company meetups, or school outings on your itinerary, and we take pride in providing the service you need to have a complete trip.

 Our live reservation agents are available 24/7